City of Life and Death: Awards

 The film won the top Golden Shell prize at the 2009 San Sebastian Film Festival and also won the Best Cinematography prize.
 At the 2009 Asia Pacific Screen Awards, the film won Achievement in Directing (Lu Chuan) and Achievement in Cinematography (Cao Yu).
 The film also won Best Director (Lu Chuan) and Best Cinematographer (Cao Yu) Awards at the 4th Asian Film Awards in 2010.
 The film won Best Cinematography (Cao Yu) at the 46th Golden Horse Film Awards and was nominated for Best Visual Effects.
-At the Oslo Film Festival in 2009, the film also won Best Film Prize.
+At the Oslo Film Festival in 2009, the film also won the Best Film Prize.
+At the 2011 Los Angeles Film Critics Association Awards, the film won Best Foreign-Language Film.

 Critical reception

 City of Life and Death has received extremely positive reviews.
-The film received a 93% approval rating from critics based on 54 reviews on aggregator site Rotten Tomatoes, with an average score of 8.4/10.
+The film received a 93% approval rating from critics based on 54 reviews on the aggregator site Rotten Tomatoes, with an average score of 8.4/10.
+Metacritic, which uses a weighted average, assigned the film a score of 85 out of 100, based on 13 critics, indicating "universal acclaim".

 Kate Muir of The Times gave the film five out of five stars, describes the film as "harrowing, shocking and searingly emotional", and states "the picture has the grandeur of a classic.
 It should be witnessed."
 Derek Elley of Variety states "at times semi-impressionistic, at others gut-wrenchingly up close and personal, Nanjing massacre chronicle City of Life and Death lives up to hype and expectations."
 Maggie Lee of The Hollywood Reporter states the film is "Potently cinematic and full of personal stylistic bravura."

 Betsy Sharkey of the Los Angeles Times describes the film as "Truly a masterpiece in black and white and pain" and the film contains "some of the most affectingly choreographed battle scenes to be found, with Lu Chuan a master at moving from the micro of a face to the macro of a city in ruins."
 Karina Longworth of IndieWire describe the film "manages to convey the total horror of the Japanese atrocities from the perspective of both perpetrators and victims, all with exceptional nuance, sensitivity and sadness" and the film "has the feel of a lost post-War foreign classic, a masterwork implicating the viewer in the horrors of bearing witness."

 Michael O'Sullivan at The Washington Post gave it three out of four stars, elucidating it as "...a muscular, physical movie, pieced together from arresting imagery and revelatory gestures, large and small."